llvm/llvm-project/lld/docs/ELF/linker_script.rst

 region.
 Unlike GNU ld, ``/DISCARD/`` only matches previously-unmatched sections (i.e., the flag does not affect it).
 Also, if a section fails to fit at any of its matches, the link fails instead of discarding the section.
-Accordingly, the GNU flag ``--enable-non-contiguous-regions-warnings`` has no effect, as it exists to warn about such occurrences.
+Accordingly, the GNU flag ``--enable-non-contiguous-regions-warnings`` is not implemented, as it exists to warn about such occurrences.